TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc/Index.rst

          boolean

    Description
-         You can define constants in the top-level object "constants" in the *Setup* field of your TypoScript template.
+         You can define constants in the :ref:`top-level object "constants"
+         <constants>` in the *Setup* field of your TypoScript template.

          If this property is set, you can use markers (the constant name wrapped in "###") in your text.
 TYPO3 then substitutes the markers